ResearchComputing/Documentation/docs/faq.md

 ### Why do I get an 'LMOD' error when I try to load Slurm?

-Using the Summit module environment from login nodes requires typing `module load slurm/summit`.
-However, the slurm/summit module environment is already pre-loaded on Summit scompile and compute nodes.
-Therefore, if you are on a Summit 'scompile' node, in a Summit 'sinteractive' job, or submitting a job to a Summit compute node (via a job script) and you load 'slurm/summit' you will get the 'LMOD' error.
+The slurm/summit module environment can not be loaded from compile or compute nodes.
+It should only be loaded from login nodes when attempting to switch between Blanca and Summit enviornments.
 This error can be disregarded, as no harm is done.

 ### How do I install my own python library?